innolitics/rdm/rdm/base/software_plan.md

 During development, as appropriate:

 {% if system.safety_class != 'C' -%}
-- write specifications for new software items,
+- Write specifications for new software items.
-- update the software architecture diagrams,{% endif %}
+- Update the software architecture diagrams.{% endif %}
-- write unit tests and new integration tests,
+- Write unit tests and new integration tests.
-- if SOUP was added, removed, or changed, update the `soup.yaml` file (see the appendices and SOUP Components document for details){% if system.auditor_notes %} [See the SOUP Components document for details about how we meet 62304:5.1.1.d, 5.3.3, 5.3.4, 7.1.3, and 8.1.2]{% endif %}
+- If SOUP was added, removed, or changed, update the `soup.yaml` file (see the appendices and SOUP Components document for details){% if system.auditor_notes %} [See the SOUP Components document for details about how we meet 62304:5.1.1.d, 5.3.3, 5.3.4, 7.1.3, and 8.1.2]{% endif %}.
+- If the change request includes risk control measures, record the risk control measures in the `risk.yml` file along with the residual risk.
+Also add new software requirements for the risk control measure and record the software requirement id along with the risk{% if system.auditor_notes %} [14971:6.2 and 62304:7.2.2.a]{% endif %}.
-- perform the risk management activity on any software items (including SOUP) which were are added or modified{% if system.auditor_notes %} [62304:7.4 and 7.3.1, since risk control measures will be implemented as part of this activity]{% endif %}.
+- Perform the risk assessment{% if system.auditor_notes %} [14971:6.6]{% endif %} and risk control activities on any software items (including SOUP) which were are added or modified, including new risk control measures, since they may have introduced new risks{% if system.auditor_notes %} [62304:7.4 and 7.3.1, since risk control measures will be implemented as part of this activity]{% endif %}.

 When work on a change branch is nearing completion, a pull request should be created for this branch.